-Do not subject manufactured stone veneer to contact with de-icing materials, salt, or other harsh chemicals unless they are specifically designed for use with lightweight cement products (test products on a inconspicuous area before using them on the entire project).
-Prolonged exposure to these conditions may discolor the manufactured stone veneer or result in surface damage and may void the warranty.
+Do not subject thin brick to contact with de-icing materials, salt, or other harsh chemicals unless they are specifically designed for use with lightweight cement products (test products on an inconspicuous area before using them on the entire project).
+Prolonged exposure to these conditions may discolor the thin brick or result in surface damage and may void the warranty.